Access trainings by the type of learning that matches your need:

 The de Beaumont Foundation has identified 9 Public Health Strategic Skills to address new challenges and the constantly shifting focus of the public health workforce.
 Asset Framing draws on a number of these interdisciplinary skills:

 • Skill 1: Communication.
-An interactive process of partnership and dialogue that leads to the exchange of information and ideas with a variety of groups in order to influence behaviors, policies, and social norms.
-Crafting effective communication requires centering an audience’s values, environment, and priorities and utilizing an array of formats well received by the target audience.
-Effective communication is participatory in its nature and seeks to empower intended groups and communities to create longlasting and transformative change.
+An interactive process of partnership and dialogue that leads to the exchange of information and ideas with families and communities to influence health behaviors and outcomes.
+Effective communication requires understanding audience needs, environment, and priorities while utilizing formats that resonate with the target audience.
+This approach encourages families and communities to create lasting positive health changes.
 See related trainings gathered by the MCH Navigator.

 • Skill 6: Systems and Strategic Thinking.
-A holistic and dynamic understanding of interrelated complex structures—such as public health and health care—as well as the ability to recognize those systems’ influences at multiple levels and use those insights to align resources to achieve goals.
-It involves designing interventions that help people see the overall structures, patterns, and cycles in systems and allows for the identification of solutions that simultaneously leverage improvement throughout the system.
+A holistic understanding of interrelated healthcare structures and the ability to recognize their influence at multiple levels.
+This skill helps align resources to achieve improved maternal and child health outcomes.
+It involves designing interventions that address overall systems and patterns, allowing for solutions that create widespread improvements in health service delivery.
 See related trainings gathered by the MCH Navigator.

 GO: Move from Knowledge to Practice